C2SM-RCM/emiproc/docs/source/tutos/tutorials.rst

 Scripts
 -------

-Scripts were create on some dedicated cases.
-They are not well documented Scripts were created for some dedicated cases.
+Scripts were created for some dedicated cases.
 They are not well documented, but there are many scripts for different cases. https://github.com/C2SM-RCM/emiproc/tree/master/scripts